-Started in 2007, The Bank of Princeton has assets totaling $1 billion as well as deposits totaling $1 billion, making it a medium-size bank.
-The Bank of Princeton, whose headquarters are in Princeton, New Jersey, lacks premium access to customer service, with no live chat or all-day service options available.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
-Overall, The Bank of Princeton is a respectable bank that gets the job done, with a score of 4.0 stars out of 5 from the SmartAsset experts.
-The Bank of Princeton offers a varied choice of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-It has a fair savings rate; other popular banks have higher rates.
-If you're looking for a checking account for everyday use, The Bank of Princeton's most basic checking does not carry a monthly charge.
-Locating a checking account with no monthly fee as well as a savings account with a high interest rate at the same institution is your best bet for getting the most income on your deposits while maintaining convenient access to your funds.
+The Bank of Princeton first started operating in 2007 and is headquartered in Princeton, New Jersey.
+It has $1 billion in assets along with deposits totaling $1 billion, ranking it as a medium-size bank.
+The Bank of Princeton lacks premium access to customer service, with no options for live chat or all-day service.
+It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
+On the whole, The Bank of Princeton is a respectable bank that deserves your consideration, with a score of 4.0 stars out of 5 from the SmartAsset experts.
+The Bank of Princeton has a varied choice of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+The Bank of Princeton has a fair savings rate compared to the average savings account.
+If you're looking for a checking account for everyday use, the bank's most basic checking does not carry a monthly charge.
+Finding a bank with no-fee checking, in addition to a high savings APY is your best bet for returning the highest income on your deposits while having easy access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.10%, The Bank of Princeton ranks poorly in comparison to the average U.S. bank.
-Its one-year and five-year term lengths CDs earn at a rate of 1.40% and 2.30%, respectively, while its highest-yielding money market account earns at a rate of 0.30%.
-Given its poor savings rate, you should think about opting for higher earning savings accounts with other banks.
+The Bank of Princeton features a savings rate of 0.10%, which is poor in comparison to other U.S. banks.
+The Bank of Princeton's CD rates are 1.40% and 2.30% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account earns at a rate of 0.30%.
+Given its below average savings rate, you should think about other options to earn more on your deposits.

 How The Bank of Princeton's Savings Rates Compare

 The Bank of Princeton has typically extremely low fees compared to other U.S. banks.
-With no monthly fee, The Bank of Princeton's checking account is perfect for those who need an easy banking experience.
-For those who frequently visit the ATM, it is ideal because it has no out-of-network ATM fees.
-The Bank of Princeton does not refund out-of-network ATM fees, which means you'll have to locate a The Bank of Princeton ATM or eat the fee.
+The Bank of Princeton's checking account has no monthly fee, making it excellent for anyone looking for a hassle-free account.
+For those who visit the ATM often, it is perfect because it has no out-of-network ATM fees.
+The Bank of Princeton unfortunately doesn't refund out-of-network ATM fees, meaning you will be required to find a The Bank of Princeton ATM or accept the withdrawal fee.

-The Bank of Princeton is a brick-and-mortar bank, with 13 total bank locations in New Jersey and Pennsylvania.
-With mobile and web apps, The Bank of Princeton makes account access convenient, even on the go.
-You can utilize The Bank of Princeton's mobile app to control your accounts by checking account balances, sending and receiving funds as well as accessing support representatives.
-The Bank of Princeton receives a superb consumer satisfaction rating due to relatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+The Bank of Princeton is a brick-and-mortar bank, with 13 total branches in New Jersey and Pennsylvania.
+It also offers access to mobile and web apps for a simple mobile-banking experience.
+The Bank of Princeton's mobile app allows you to manage your funds by looking at monthly statements, transferring funds and accessing customer service.
+The Bank of Princeton gets a superb consumer satisfaction score due to relatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.

-The Bank of Princeton is currently a medium-size bank with $1 billion in assets as well as deposits totaling $1 billion.
-Its Texas Ratio is 5.56%, signifying that the bank is in good financial health and improbable to fail.
+The Bank of Princeton is currently a medium-size bank owning assets totaling $1 billion and deposits totaling $1 billion.
+It has a strong Texas Ratio of 5.56%, suggesting a tiny possibility of failure.
 Additionally, The Bank of Princeton is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis